kabirkhan/recon/docs/tutorial/4_corpus.md

 ## Next Steps

 We've only scratched the surface of Recon.
-It's great to have these global stats about our dataset so we can track trends and make sure we're trending in the right direction as we annotate more data.
-But this data doesn't debug the data we already have.
-34 of our 191 `SKILL` annotations in our `train` set might actually be instances where `JOB_ROLE` or `PRODUCT` is more appropriate.
+It's great to have these global stats about our dataset so we can make sure we're trending in the right direction as we annotate more data.
+But this information doesn't help us debug the data we already have.

+For example, 34 of our 191 `SKILL` annotations in our `train` set might actually be instances where `JOB_ROLE` or `PRODUCT` is more appropriate.

-We might have subsets of our data annotated by different people that had a slightly different understanding of the annotation requirements.
+Or, we might have subsets of our data annotated by different people that had a slightly different understanding of the annotation requirements (or just made a couple mistakes), creating disparities in the final dataset.

-In the next step of this tutorial we'll dive into the `insights` module of Recon to examine the quality of our existing annotations.
+In the next step of this tutorial we'll put away the toy skills dataset and take a look at the widely used Conll 2003 Benchmark Dataset.
+We'll use Recon to find and correct errors in the original dataset and publish our new and improved Conll 2003 dataset.